Smart Device & Building Controls

 Smart building controls collect real-time energy data from equipment to help customers optimize their energy usage and avoid paying more than necessary for electricity.

-Now through June 30, 2021, qualified businesses can receive a grant covering up to 100% (up to $6,000 per site for a maximum of 8 sites) toward installing smart controls at their locations!
+Now through June 30, 2023, based on available funds, qualified businesses can receive a 50% rebate* toward installing a basic smart controls package at their locations, up to $5,000 per site!
 Ideal candidates include quick-service restaurants, convenience stores, grocery stores and others with high energy consumption, typically driven through air-conditioning and refrigeration usage.

 Frequently Asked Questions

 You will be asked to install several devices around your facility that communicate with each other and show you or your energy manager how much energy each appliance is using in real time.
 By analyzing your usage patterns, you’ll be able to see where you may be wasting energy, and thus help you make adjustments to lower your monthly expenses.
 This visibility unlocks powerful, actionable insights designed to make businesses more resilient long-term.